ben-kenney/docker-services/gitea/README.md

 ```
 docker-compose up -d --build
 ```
-Then run through the configuration files.
-Select postgres, and remember that the database location is refereced by db:5432.
-Also should change the domain to the IP address (or better domain name) of the server.
+Then configure the server.
+Select postgres, and remember that the database location is refereced through docker by db:5432.
+Also if this is self-hosted might want to change the domain to the IP address (or better domain name) of the server.

 ### Install